-DePuy Orthopaedics recalled its Articular Surface Replacement systems from the worldwide market in August 2010 after receiving data that indicated the devices were failing at unexpectedly high rate.
+DePuy Orthopaedics recalled its Articular Surface Replacement systems from the worldwide market in August 2010 after receiving data that indicated the devices were failing at an unexpectedly high rate.
 Implants from the company’s ASR XL Acetabular System and ASR Hip Resurfacing System were implanted in more than 93,000 people worldwide and 30,000 people in the United States.

 In a statement, DePuy cited statistics from the National Joint Registry of England and Wales that showed 13 percent of patients who received the XL Acetabular implants needed revision surgery within five years.
 About 12 percent of those receiving the Hip Resurfacing implants required revision surgery within five years.
 The expected lifespan for most hip implants is 15 years.